 War Camp Community Service

-Formed during World War One, this organization existed to provide soldiers with libraries, gymnasiums, sport leagues, and other wholesome recreational activities.
-They also hosted dances and dinners open to both soldiers and the public, to promote community and build strong relationships between the soldiers and the places they were staying.
+Formed during World War I, this organization existed to provide soldiers with libraries, gymnasiums, sport leagues, and other wholesome recreational activities.
+They also hosted dances and dinners open to both soldiers and the public in order to promote community and build strong relationships between the soldiers and the places they were staying.
 Mary Braxton-Roberts was a member of this organization.

 Image: The spirit of war camp community service / Heywood Strasser & Voigt Litho.
 Co.
 N.Y.
 1918.
 Courtesy of Library of Congress